sUNC-Utilities/docs.sunc.su/docs/Miscellaneous/identifyexecutor.md

 The function returns a tuple of:

-1. `#!luau string` - The name/identifier of the executor
+1. `#!luau string` - The name/identifier of the executor.
-2. `#!luau string` - The version string of the executor
+2. `#!luau string` - The version string of the executor.

 ```luau
 function identifyexecutor(): (string, string)